nerthus-margonem/nerthusaddon/res/configs/README.md

 #### vips

-Contains a list of character ids with special description under their game tip.
+Contains a list of account ids with a special description under their game tip.